ShenZhouHong/latex-essay/README.md

 well.

 ## Quickstart
-In order to customize this LaTeX template file to your project, simply rename the `essay-name.tex` file, and than edit the the included makefile to point at the right file again:
+In order to customise this LaTeX template file to your project, simply rename the `essay-name.tex` file, and than edit the the included makefile to point at the right file again: